NEARFoundation/transaction-tracking-app-original/README.md

+# 🛑 IMPORTANT!

+Please see the newer repo at https://github.com/NEARFoundation/transaction-tracking-app instead of this repo, which is legacy.

 # NEAR Transaction Tracker App (also known as "Transactions Accounting Report")

 Transaction Tracker App (TTA) produces a report that helps teams across the ecosystem to see a simplified view of all transactions over a certain period (e.g. the Finance/Legal/Operations team uses it to reconcile their transactions and stay compliant).